imixs/imixs-workflow/src/site/markdown/deployment/wildfly.md

 ## Install Wildfly
 The Wildfly Server is supporting the EE7 specification and can be downloaded from the [Wildfly project site](http://www.wildfly.org).
 The site also includes an installation guide how to install Wildfly server on different platforms.

-After the server is started it can be access from a web browser with the following URL:
+After the server is started it can be opened from a web browser with the following URL:

     http://localhost:8080/

-##Setting up a Imixs-Workflow database pool
+## Setting up a Imixs-Workflow database pool
 The [Imixs-Sample Application](../sampleapplication.html) expects a database resource with the name "jdbc/workflow-db".
 The corresponding datasource configuration can be added into the file _wildfly/standalone/configuration/standalone.xml_ in the subsystem section 'datasources'

-###MySQL
+### MySQL
 For MySQL the corresponding JDBC driver need to be deployed into Wildfly first.
 Copy the mysql-connector-java-bin.jar into the /deployment folder of Wildfly.

 Next a datasource can be configured in the standlone.xml: